braeden-kelly/cm25-mfkc/07-Helm/README.md

-In any case, we can now reach Kiali from our laptop at `https://william.codemash.otherdevopsgene.dev/kiali`, replacing `william` with your username as we did earlier with our first ingress.
+In any case, we can now reach Kiali from our laptop at `https://william.codemash.otherdevopsgene.dev/kiali`, replacing `william` with your username as we did earlier with our first ingress and using `.work` or `.xyz` as the top-level domain if we didn't use `.dev`.

 ## Creating a token